La Fuerza-STEM

 Across the United States, families are unsure of how to support their children’s STEM learning at home.
 Although many families lack confidence and feel like only teachers can promote early STEM learning, they do have a vital role as their children’s first educators.
 With support, they can boost children’s early STEM learning at home and every day—setting the stage for school success.

 To respond to this challenge, EDC is designing and testing multiple approaches to supporting families in enhancing children’s early STEM learning.
-In the La Fuerza-STEM project, EDC and Literacy Partners are developing and studying a science-infused Spanish language telenovela and related workshops for Spanish-speaking families with children ages 3–8 years.
+In the La Fuerza-STEM project, EDC and Literacy Partners developed and studied a science-infused Spanish language telenovela and related workshops for Spanish-speaking families with children ages 3–8 years.

 Key Activities

-- Co-produce a STEM-infused telenovela that spotlights science careers, and develop and deliver related family science workshops
+- Co-produced a STEM-infused telenovela that spotlights science careers, and developed and delivered related family science workshops

-- Convene a Scientific Advisory Board and a Parent Advisory Board to shape the development of the telenovela and workshops
+- Convened a Scientific Advisory Board and a Parent Advisory Board to shape the development of the telenovela and workshops

-- Conduct a rigorous randomized controlled trial with 200 caregivers to evaluate the effectiveness of viewing the telenovela in improving caregivers’ attitudes and beliefs about science
+- Conducted a rigorous randomized controlled trial with 200 caregivers to evaluate the effectiveness of viewing the telenovela in improving caregivers’ attitudes and beliefs about science

-- Train and support 10–15 community partners in the delivery of the workshops
+- Trained and supported 10–15 community partners in the delivery of the workshops

-- Conduct a second rigorous randomized controlled trial with 300 caregivers to evaluate the effectiveness of the workshops in improving caregivers’ attitudes and beliefs about science
+- Conducted a second rigorous randomized controlled trial with 300 caregivers to evaluate the effectiveness of the workshops in improving caregivers’ attitudes and beliefs about science

 Our Impact

-- Developed and broadcast a telenovela series, La Fuerza de Creer, that has a potential reach of over 7 million viewers and that has received a Children’s and Family Emmy Award
+- Developed and broadcast a telenovela series, La Fuerza de Creer, that had a reach of over 7 million viewers and received multiple awards, including a Children’s and Family Emmy Award in the Public Service Initiative category, a Silver Anthem Award, a Silver Telly Award, and a Communicator Award

 - Published an article about family science on Univision’s website